mswjs/data/README.md

 Each model **must have a primary key**.
 That is a root-level property representing the model's identity.
 Think of it as an "id" column for a particular table in a database.

-Declare a primary key by using the `primaryKey` helper function:
+Declare a primary key by using the `primaryKey` function:

 ```js
 import { factory, primaryKey } from '@mswjs/data'